Text-Only Site

 Robb Munro

-Robb Munro enters his thirteenth year overall at SUNY Delhi for the 2024-25 year and fourth as Associate Athletics Director.
-He was appointed to the position after spending his first nine years as head coach of the cross country and track & field programs, guiding the teams to numerous championships and outstanding recognition, academically and athletically, during the college's transition to NCAA Division III.
+Robb Munro enters his 14th year overall at SUNY Delhi for the 2025-26 year and and his second year as the Director of Athletics.
+Prior to this role, Munro served three years as the Associate Athletic Director.
+He was appointed to that position after spending his first nine years as head coach of the cross country and track & field programs, guiding the teams to numerous championships and outstanding recognition, academically and athletically, during the college's transition to NCAA Division III.

 In their transition to NCAA Division III, the Broncos have combined for nine ACAA and NAC conference championships over five years between cross country and track & field.
 Munro and his squads found instant success at the All-Atlantic Region Track & Field Conference (AARTFC) Championships, totaling four victories, two meet records, and at least one podium finish at every indoor and outdoor championship since joining in 2018-19.